O'Day 240: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "every year Sailing World magazine runs a Boat of the Year contest in which they pick a new sailboat from each of several categories.
 In the quarter century since the contest began only five monohull sailboats ... under 26 feet and with cruising accommodations—have been selected as winners.
 The O'Day 240 ... was the 1989 winner—the same year that O'Day, to the regret of many, ended their long participation in the sailboat market.
 Among the judges' comments: the 240's heavy weight and her long waterline for her size will give her 'punch and range that's often lacking in weekender/cruisers.'
 They also liked her enclosed head, large cockpit locker, and working galley, admired her sleek look, and felt sail and engine controls were within easy reach.
 Best features: We second the Sailing World comments.
 We also note that compared to her comp[etitor]s, the 240 has the most headroom and the largest Space Index.
 Also, the boat's winged keel affords shallow draft for gunkholing while giving sailing performance in the same general range as a deeper fin.
 Worst features: Compared to her comp[etitor]s, the 240 has the lowest Motion Index."